mpletz/abaqus_python_ws2023/README.md

 * Evaluate the history output and write it into a dat file: there is output of the contour integrals written to the odb: see how to obtain that.
 * (for the motivated ones): Create a path that starts at the crack tip and evaluate stresses in the direction of the last crack increment.
 Export these data and plot it with the tool of your choice.

+### Unit 5, 2023-12-07

+Finished with going through the script including deleting unwanted files and working in subfolders.
+Brought Abaqus/Python cheatsheets that can be also found [online](https://martinpletz.com/cheatsheets).

+Discussed your final project ideas and drew model sketches for them.

+### Unit 6, 2023-12-14

+Continue to work on your projects, I will provide feedback on your homework that you can consider in the scripts you will develop in your projects.

 -----

 Some resources that can help you with problems you might have using or scripting Abaqus